zbo14/fastify-nuxt-vercel/README.md

 ### `api`

 Contains (1) a `common` module with predefined and custom helper functions, and (2) a `routes` subdirectory with your API routes.

+To clear the example API routes, run `yarn routes:clear`.

 ### `assets`